TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/pru_io/ads127_details.md

 <!-- ### R5F Role/Job?: -->
 ### R5F Function:
+- Write PRU firmware instructions into IRAM of PRU
 - Send ADC register configuration information to the PRU core
 - Send instructions to PRU core
 - Wait for interrupt from PRU indicating 1 block of adc samples has been received